+This assignment is due by 8 pm on Friday, November 7th.
 I will post an example of a final paper outline online, and talk over the template in class.
+I will give you feedback on your paper outlines by the following week.

 Final paper: 30% of total grade.
-Due Friday, Dec.
-9, by 10 pm.

-This is a 2400 word assignment (roughly 8-pages of narrative, double-spaced, 12-pt font, 1-inch margins).
-Be sure to include a title page and bibliography on separate pages (and outside the word count).
-Again, you will need to use at least 8 sources, 5 of which must be outside of class readings.
+This is a 3500 word narrative (roughly 10-pages, double-spaced, 12-pt font, 1-inch margins), in addition to a title page and bibliography, which will be on separate pages (and outside the word count).
+Again, you will need to use at least 10 sources, 5 of which must be outside of class readings.

-I will post an example of the evaluation sheet I will use for your final paper online, and talk over the format in class, so that you have an idea of how to structure your paper.
+The final paper is due by 8 pm on Friday, December 5th.
+I will post an example of the evaluation sheet I will use for your final essay online, and circulate a copy in class, so that you have an idea of how to structure your paper.